geod/w4156-boilerplate-gcloud/README.md

 2. On the top left -> click on `select a project`.
 If you have already used google cloud before and you created a project before then you may see another project name there, even then click on it.
 3. It will open a small pane -> Ensure that organization is `columbia.edu`, if not then select that.
 4. Then, click on `+` button
-4. Give a project name say in this case `advse-boilerplate`.
+4. Give a project name say in this case `ase-boilerplate`.
-5. Also, edit the project id and set it also to `advse-boilerplate` other wise, google adds some randome digits to the ID and we need this ID through out.
+5. Also, edit the project id and set it also to `ase-boilerplate` other wise, google adds some randome digits to the ID and we need this ID through out.
 So it is better if ID and project names are same.
 6. click `Create`.

 ## Step 7: Enable App Engine Admin API & get Client Secret